rust-hosted-langs/book/booksrc/chapter-simple-bump.md

 copy of the `BlockMeta` instance pointer in the 0th word of the memory block so that given any object pointer, we can obtain the `BlockMeta` instance.

+In the next chapter we'll handle multiple `BumpBlock`s so that we can keep allocating objects after one block is full.

 [^1]: Note that objects can be written from the end of the block down to the beginning